-- 1. Bolt the system enclosure to 2" vertical pipe secured into the ground using the mounting clamps provided. - Connect a ground wire from the 2" vertical mounting pipe to a properly installed ground rod, located adjacent to the system enclosure.
-Resistance to ground must be less than 1 Ohm.
+- 1. Bolt down the system enclosure to a concrete slab using the mounting holes (9/16") provided in the bottom of each leg of the enclosure.
+Recommended bolt/stud sizes for mounting the enclosure is 1/2". - Connect a ground wire from the grounding lug located on the enclosure leg to a properly installed ground rod, located adjacent to the system enclosure. - \ Resitance to ground must be less than 1 Ohm.